dorissuzukiesmerio/Analysis_loans_deliquency/HOPEAnalysis_Delinquency_Rates.md

 Variables created :

+- Delinquency levels (from LateInstallements)

 - Age (from BirthDate)
-- Disbursement YearMonth : to include the dummies
+- Disbursement YearMonth : to include the dummies in the regression

 #### Methods: